xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/website/en/index.markdown

 **Free forever**: Since DocFetcher is Open Source, you don't have to worry about the program ever becoming obsolete and unsupported, because the source code will always be there for the taking.
 Speaking of support, have you gotten the news that Google Desktop, one of DocFetcher's major commercial competitors, was discontinued in 2011?
 Well...

-**Cross-platform**: Unlike many of its competitors, DocFetcher does not only run on Windows, but also on Linux and Mac OS X. Thus, if you ever feel like moving away from your Windows box and on to Linux or Mac OS X, DocFetcher will be waiting for you on the other side.
+**Cross-platform**: Unlike many of its competitors, DocFetcher does not only run on Windows, but also on Linux and Mac OS&nbsp;X. Thus, if you ever feel like moving away from your Windows box and on to Linux or Mac OS&nbsp;X, DocFetcher will be waiting for you on the other side.

 **Portable**: One of DocFetcher's greatest strengths is its portability.
 Basically, with DocFetcher you can build up a complete, fully searchable document repository, and carry it around on your USB drive.
 More on that in the next section.